Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

 \citet{lam12} apply Tabu search to improve an initial schedule generated by greedily selecting eligible blocks to be mined in each time period.
-Their method repeatedly shifts, adds, or deletes the mining of a block to, or from, an eligible period such that the objective is improved.
-Shifts that reverse recently performed actions form part of a Tabu-list, and are not permitted. \citet{lam15} alternately form an initial schedule by considering each period $t$ in turn, solving a linear program capturing mining precedences, but ignoring processing and mining capacities, to determine which blocks to mine.
+Their method repeatedly shifts, adds, or deletes the mining of a block, to or from an eligible period.
+Shifts that reverse recently performed actions form part of a Tabu-list, and are not permitted. \citet{lam15} form an initial schedule by considering each period $t$ in turn, solving a linear program with mining precedences, but ignoring processing and mining capacities, to determine which blocks to mine.
 A repair heuristic repeatedly selects a block, of those mined in $t$, to remove from the schedule, while ensuring that mining precedences are not violated.
-A variable neighbourhood descent (VND) heuristic improves the quality of this initial schedule by repeatedly swapping the mining of two blocks in consecutive periods, shifting the mining of a block (and its successors) from one period to the next, or moving the mining of a block (and its predecessors) forward by one period.
+A variable neighbourhood descent heuristic improves the quality of this initial schedule by repeatedly swapping the mining of two blocks in consecutive periods, shifting the mining of a block (and its successors) from one period to the next, or moving the mining of a block (and its predecessors) forward by one period.

-\citet{LAMGHARI2016273} compare several heuristics for long-term mine planning with geological uncertainty.
-These include the Tabu search approach of \citet{lam12}; the variable neighbourhood descent (VND) approach of \citet{lam15}; LNS based on network flow techniques (NF); and diversified local search (DLS).
-NF and DLS were found to be more efficient and more robust than Tabu search and VND.
-NF employs two neighbourhood structures -- forward, and backward -- each based on selecting blocks mined in one period to be moved to the next (or the previous) period, continually shifting the mining of blocks forward or backward in time until we achieve a new and feasible solution.
-DLS alternates the application of VND and NF.
+Under geological uncertainty, \citet{LAMGHARI2016273} compare several heuristics: the Tabu search approach of \citet{lam12}; variable neighbourhood descent \citep{lam15}; large neighbourhood search based on network flow techniques; and diversified local search.
+Network flow and diversified local search were found to be the most efficient and robust.
+The network flow method employs two neighbourhood structures -- forward and backward -- each based on selecting blocks mined in one period to be moved to the next (or the previous) period, continually shifting the mining of blocks forward or backward in time until we achieve a new and feasible solution.
+Diversified local search alternates the application of variable neighbourhood descent and the network flow strategy.